- Much of the information on this topic is adapted from the book Field Guide to Leadership and Supervision in Business

 of an engaged employee is not always around performance.
 It is to help all employees

-to find keep meaning and fulfillment in their life and work.
+find meaning and fulfillment in their life and work.

 Things to Do to Have Engaged, Energized Employees